Azure/azure-sdk-for-go/arm/README.md

 packages, is transitioning to a generated-code model.
 Other Azure SDKs, notably the [Azure SDK for .NET](https://github.com/Azure/azure-sdk-for-net), have successfully adopted a generated-code strategy.
-Recently, Microsoft published the [Autorest](https://github.com/Azure/autorest) tool used to create these SDKs.
-While the code is not yet public (mostly because work remains), we have been adding support for Go.
+Recently, Microsoft published the [Autorest](https://github.com/Azure/autorest) tool used to create these SDKs and we have been adding support for Go.
 The ARM packages are the first set generated using this new toolchain.

 There are a couple of items to note.
-First, since both the tooling and the underlying support packages are new, the code is not yet "production ready."
+First, since both the tooling and the underlying support packages are new, the code is not yet "production ready".
 Treat these packages as of
 ***beta*** quality.
 That's not to say we don't believe in the code, but we want to see what others think and how well they work in a variety of environments before settling down into an official, first release.
 If you